 In particular, Lindsey regularly represents global pharmaceutical companies in multidistrict litigation.
 He has been a member of numerous mass tort national counsel teams defending pharmaceutical companies.
 He has been lead appellate counsel at trial and led the briefing of all sorts of legal issues in trial and appellate courts (dispositive motions, Daubert motions, and motions in limine).
 He also has prepared key regulatory witnesses for deposition.
-Lindsey has been involved in significant appellate wins in the U.S. Courts of Appeals for the Fifth and Eleventh Circuits, the Iowa Supreme Court, and the Missouri Court of Appeals, as well as trial wins in federal MDL proceedings and in the Pennsylvania Court of Common Pleas (including a JNOV win that reversed a $27.8 million plaintiffs’ verdict).
+Lindsey has been involved in significant appellate wins in the U.S. Courts of Appeals for the Fifth and Eleventh Circuits, the Iowa Supreme Court, the California Court of Appeal, and the Missouri Court of Appeals.
+He also has been involved in a number of trial wins in federal MDL proceedings and in the Pennsylvania Court of Common Pleas (including a JNOV win that reversed a $27.8 million plaintiffs’ verdict).

 It also has been his great honor and privilege to represent pro bono clients in significant, high-stakes litigation: